MohsinR11/Road-Accidents/README.md

 Line charts showing monthly trends for total accidents, total casualties, fatal casualties (injured and total) from Jan to Dec.

-**📈 Trend**: All metrics show a decline in 2022 compared to 2021, with noticeable seasonal variations (e.g., peaks in summer months).
+📈 ***Trend***: All metrics show a decline in 2022 compared to 2021, with noticeable seasonal variations (e.g., peaks in summer months).

 ### 2. Fatal Casualties by Vehicle Type 🚗

 Bar chart displaying fatal casualties across vehicle types (Agricultural, Bus, Car, Goods Vehicle, Motorcycle, Pedal Cycle).

-**🚨 Highlight**: Cars have the highest fatal casualties at 2,350, while Agricultural vehicles have the lowest at 7.
+🚨 ***Highlight***: Cars have the highest fatal casualties at 2,350, while Agricultural vehicles have the lowest at 7.
 Motorcycles show the largest YoY decrease (▼ 46.99%).

 ### 3. Fatal Casualties by Weather Conditions ☔

 Donut chart showing the distribution of fatal casualties by weather (Fine, Rainy, Snow/Fog, Others).

-🌧️ Breakdown: 85.01% of fatal casualties occur in Fine weather, while Snow/Fog accounts for 2.52%.
+🌧️ ***Breakdown***: 85.01% of fatal casualties occur in Fine weather, while Snow/Fog accounts for 2.52%.

 ### 4. Fatal Casualties by Road Conditions 🛤️

 Donut chart showing the distribution of fatal casualties by road conditions (Dry, Wet/Flooded, Snow).

-**💦 Breakdown**: 67.62% of fatal casualties occur on Dry roads, while Snow accounts for 5.71%.
+💦 ***Breakdown***: 67.62% of fatal casualties occur on Dry roads, while Snow accounts for 5.71%.

 ### 5. Fatal Casualties by Location 🗺️

 A map of the UK showing the geographic distribution of fatal casualties.

-**📍 Observation**: Higher concentrations of fatal casualties are observed in densely populated areas like London and the Southeast.
+📍 ***Observation***: Higher concentrations of fatal casualties are observed in densely populated areas like London and the Southeast.

 ### 6. Fatal Casualties by Road Type 🛣️

 Bar chart showing fatal casualties across road types (Single carriageway, Dual carriageway, Roundabout, Slip road, One-way street, Null).

-**🏁 Highlight**: Single carriageway roads have the highest fatal casualties at 1,913, while Null road types have the lowest at 1.
+🏁 ***Highlight***: Single carriageway roads have the highest fatal casualties at 1,913, while Null road types have the lowest at 1.

 ---